StuartGJohnson/AA228-FinalProject/README.md

  - [POMDP Navigation Performance for Orienteering](./writeup/final_project_report.pdf)

-The julia code in the repo is modified from the Julia RockSample.jl package of JuliaPOMDP.
+The julia code in this repo is modified from the Julia RockSample.jl package of JuliaPOMDP.

  - [RockSample.jl] (https://github.com/JuliaPOMDP/RockSample.jl)